 Each and every tour will present unique opportunities.
 You may come across an endangered orchid in bloom (such as the ghost orchid or the dingy-flowered star), or we may see fresh tracks or scat from an elusive Florida panther or Florida black bear.
 Encounters with white-tailed deer, red-shouldered hawks, barred owls, pileated woodpeckers, egrets, herons, alligators and water reptiles are always a possibility, and definitely a bonus.

-Groups will have an option of a "dry walk" or a "swamp walk" through these environments.
+Groups will have an option of a "dry walk" or a wet "swamp walk".
 For those who prefer to stay dry, we can take advantage of the vast network of tram roads (dirt/gravel) that were built during the days of cypress logging (1944-1956).
-Those who are a bit more adventurous may prefer to get their feet wet.
-One of the best ways to be enveloped by the swamp is walking through its' nutrient rich waters usually knee or thigh deep.
+For those who do not mind getting their feet wet, one of the best ways to experience the Everglades is walking through its' clear, rich waters knee deep.

 Everglades Area Tours